ebaauw/homebridge-soma/README.md

 Still to do:
 - Implement _Morning Mode_;
-- Sync the device clock, for when you don't use the Smart Shades app nor SOMA Connect.
 - Additional commands for `soma` to interact with the device from the command line and/or shell scripts.